I was a chump. No bones about it.

 Even better?
 Flip the arena over, and you have a perfect, flat surface made of high quality walnut.
 Dice tricks, match tricks, the cork drop and more... they'll all look amazing on this perfect hard-bar surface.

-Yes, there are some insane, over-priced close-up pads.
-They go for $300-$400.
+Yes, there are some insanely priced close-up pads that go for almost $500.
 We didn't want to do that with the Rogue's Arena.
-We wanted a top-notch experience that's an extraordinary value, so here's what we're doing for this week's launch:
+We wanted a top-notch experience that's an extraordinary value.

 Plus, we're including a bunch of rad bonuses: (1) Arcana Alpha Deck, (1) Arcana Omega Deck, and a DVD with digital copies of Scam School Book 1, Book 2, the Fire Eating Book AND 4 hours of (8) Extra Credit card tutorials.